aclemons/emailrelay/doc/userguide.md

 script can be used to move e-mails into a [maildir][] directory and an IMAP server such as [dovecot][] can be used to serve them from there.

-It is normally sufficient for the filter script to just move the E-MailRelay content file straight into the mailbox `cur` directory, delete the corresponding envelope file and then exit with an exit code of 100.
+It is normally sufficient for a filter script to just move the E-MailRelay content file straight into the mailbox `cur` directory, delete the corresponding envelope file and then exit with an exit code of 100.